Q: About...

 A few years ago my lovely

 wife and I decided to test the efficacy of SUPERthrive upon Nepenthes.
-We have used the facilities at the
+We started by posting a query on

-SUPERthrive.
-After 12 months of tests we could not detect any effect from SUPERthrive.
-Nothing useful of any kind.
+After six months of tests we could not detect any significant effect from SUPERthrive--nothing useful of any kind!

 I've opened the bottle and sniffed it.